mdavydov/ComputerVisionCourse/README.md

 ## Module 4.
 Geometry and Augmented Reality (AR)

+- Homogeneous coordinates
+- Translation, rotation, scale, and projection matrices
+- Camera models
-- 3D space basics
+- Rendering 3D scenes
-- Camera calibration
+- Camera calibration and removal of lens distortion
-- Location from motion estimators
-- Matchmoving
-- Finding planes
-- Geometry estimation from textures
-- Triangulation
+- Search for lines, circles and ellipses in photo
+- Stereo and epipolar geometry
-- 3D object reconstruction
+- Match moving and 3D reconstruction
-- Camera tracking
-- Reconstruction from several cameras
-- Geometry-based AR
 - Light and materials
-- Shared AR Experiences
-- Successful AR samples
-- Neural nets for AR and 3D reconstruction
+- AR examples

 ## Module 5.
 Deep Learning for CV